Morse Keyboard

 - C could be 1010

-- E could be 0 but this doesn’t work when we get to fun characters like H which is 0000 so how would we track that?
+But this doesn’t work when we get to fun characters like H which is 0000 so how would we track that?
 Maybe start the integer off at 1 and bitshift left each time hit the key?
 Or create a struct that has the code and character attached to it and a map linking them?

 I went for a weird approach.
 I still wanted a simple primitive datatype to store the current character and map in.
 So keeping with the single integer for tracking the value, I decided on a 2 dimensional int array for the keymap.